sbagheri/assignment/README.md

 ```
 ## Barista Service:
 ### How to run?
-in th order directory please run this command.
+in th barista directory please run this command.
 ```shell
 mvn clean insatll -DskipTests